pret/pokediamond/CONTRIBUTING.md

 $OBJDUMP $OPTIONS $(dirname $0)/build/arm9.sbin > $(dirname $0)/arm9.dump
 diff -u $(dirname $0)/baserom.dump $(dirname $0)/arm9.dump
 ```
 Place a clean version of the ARM9 binary as arm9/baserom.sbin (arm9/build/arm9.bin from a successful build should suffice).
 In your terminal, navigate to the arm9 directory and run `./asmdiff.sh 0 $(wc -c baserom.sbin) | less`, then scroll through to where the grievances begin.
 Fix any obvious problems in your code/tree, and rerun.
-If the differences are extensive, you may have induced a shift in the binary either by writing incorrect code or placing it incorrectly into the LCF.  *Tip: you can specify a start address and size to only compare the portion of the ROM you are working on.*
+If the differences are extensive, you may have induced a shift in the binary either by writing incorrect code or placing it incorrectly into the LSF.  *Tip: you can specify a start address and size to only compare the portion of the ROM you are working on.*

 ## Decompiling data